rolsen/ljswitchboard-project_manager/README.md

 ## Building & Releasing (12/1/2017)
 1. git pull // update -project_manager
 2. npm run build // runs git_pull_core, prep_build_and_run
-3. When finished will launch the built version of Kipling.
+When finished, this will launch the built version of Kipling.
 A compressed version of Kipling is also created and is ready to be uploaded to github for release.

 ### Debugging building.
 If things aren't working properly, run: